Beijing to Hong Kong Adventure

 Itinerary / more information

 • 1 - Beijing Nimen Hao!
 Welcome to China.
-Your adventure begins with an important welcome meeting at 6 pm.
-If arriving earlier, there is loads to do in this amazing city.
-Get acquainted with Beijing on your own before joining your group and leader for the welcome meeting, then head out for an optional first night dinner.
-Perhaps go nuts and order your Peking duck for your first meal in the country.
-First the skin is carved and served in pancakes, next the rest is chopped and cooked up into a soup.
-Delicious!
+Your adventure begins in Beijing with a welcome meeting at 6 pm.
+If you arrive early, maybe get acquainted with Beijing on your own before joining your group and leader for the meeting, then head out for an optional welcome dinner.
+Consider ordering Peking duck for your first meal in the country - first, the skin is carved and served in pancakes, then the rest is chopped and cooked into a soup.
+Yum!

-• 3 - Beijing This morning you'll visit Mutianyu section of Great Wall and spend some time exploring, taking photos and learning the history of this mighty sight.
-An incredible piece of engineering, the wall stretches 6000 kilometres west from Beijing.
+• 2 - Great Wall This morning, get ready to tick one of the Wonders of the World off your list - the Great Wall of China, of course!
+You'll visit the Mutianyu section of the Great Wall and spend some time exploring, taking photos and learning the history of this mighty sight.
+An incredible piece of engineering, the wall stretches 6000 km west from Beijing.
 It was originally constructed to protect Chinese empires from invaders from the north and continues to be one of the country's most remarkable achievements and a worldwide icon.
-Mutianyu section is one of the best-preserved and has a high density of watch towers dotted along the wall.
+The Mutianyu section is one of the best-preserved and has a high density of watch towers dotted along the wall.
 There is also the option to ride a toboggan down the hills near the Great Wall too, if you're after a bit of a thrill!
-Afterwards, return to Beijing for a free afternoon and evening (approximately 2 hours).
+After, head to a local guest house for a dumpling making demonstration, tucking into the delicious favourites for lunch with your hosts.
+Return to Beijing for a free afternoon and evening.

 • 8 - Yangshuo Embrace a full day of travelling from Chengdu to Yangshuo today.
-Hop on a high speed train from Chengdu to Guilin (approximately 7 hours), then transfer to your hotel in Yangshuo.
-Surrounded by limestone karsts, Yangshuo is super popular with both international and local tourists and has become a hub for those wanting to explore a natural side of China.
-Take a walk through the town with your leader on arrival and head down to the Li River to get a feel for a landscape, having been immortalised in many paintings and summed up by Han Yu, a Tang dynasty poet: "The river winds like a green silk ribbon, while the hills are like jade hairpins".
+Hop on a high-speed train from Chengdu to Guilin, then transfer to your hotel in Yangshuo.
+Surrounded by limestone karsts, Yangshuo is popular with both international and local tourists and has become a hub for those wanting to explore the natural side of China.
+Take a walk through the town with your leader and head down to the Li River to get a feel for the landscape, having been immortalised in many paintings and summed up by Han Yu, a Tang dynasty poet - 'the river winds like a green silk ribbon, while the hills are like jade hairpins.'

 • 9 - Yangshuo This morning, strap on your trainers and get active with a bike ride through the striking natural landscape.
 You'll head into the countryside and gain a true insight into rural Chinese life.
 Stop by a local house for a delicious home-cooked meal from locally grown produce.
-You'll have a guide during the ride, and helmets and bike rental are included for today.
-The evening is free for you to explore Yangshuo's lively restaurant and bar scene, so perhaps grab yourself some pork stuffed tofu or 'beer fish' (a regional specialty of fish simmered in a fragrant broth).
+You'll have a guide during the ride, and helmets and bike rental are included.
+The rest of the afternoon and evening is free for you to explore Yangshuo's lively restaurant and bar scene, so perhaps grab yourself some pork stuffed tofu or 'beer fish' (a regional specialty of fish simmered in a fragrant broth).

-• 10 - Yangshuo Today is as clear as a Yangshuo spring day, and there are plenty of optional activities to choose from.
+• 10 - Yangshuo Today is as clear as Yangshuo's spring, and there are plenty of optional activities to choose from.
 You could begin the day by focusing your body and mind with a morning tai chi class or kung-fu lesson.
 Perhaps try your hand at Chinese calligraphy, or book in a relaxing cruise down the Li or Yulong River.
-You could visit the market to shop with the locals and get a feel for the regional produce, and perhaps put this new knowledge to use in a cooking class at the Yangshuo Cooking School.
-Later, perhaps book in to watch the Liu San Jie Impression Light Show, which runs every night and has been staged by 2008 Beijing Olympics' Opening Ceremony director, Zhang Yimou.
-It is best to book tickets in advance to ensure you have an ideal viewing and get to see the show from the official seating area.
+Maybe visit the market to shop with the locals and get a feel for the regional produce, and perhaps put this new knowledge to use in a cooking class at the Yangshuo Cooking School.
+Later, you can book in to watch the Liu San Jie Impression Light Show, which runs every night and has been staged by 2008 Beijing Olympics' Opening Ceremony director, Zhang Yimou.
+It's best to book tickets in advance to ensure you have an ideal viewing and get to see the show from the official seating area.

-• 11 - Hong Kong Take a private bus from your Yangshuo to Guilin, and board a bullet train to Hong Kong (approx. 4 hours).
-Once you arrive mid-late afternoon, follow your leader on an orientation walk near your hotel.
-Hong Kong's cityscape is spectacular and its modern fast-paced life is only minutes from picturesque islands and beaches.
+• 11 - Hong Kong Take a private bus to the train station, then board a bullet train to Hong Kong.
+When you arrive, follow your leader on an orientation walk near your hotel.
+Hong Kong's cityscape is spectacular, and its modern fast-paced life is only minutes from picturesque islands and beaches.
 The locals are very proud of their Cantonese culture and history, so step out of the shopping malls and off the main streets to discover another side of the city.
 This evening, enjoy an optional final farewell dinner to sample some of the best Cantonese dishes.

-• 12 - Hong Kong There are no activities planned for the today, so you are free to leave at any time.
-Check out time is 12 pm but you'll be able to leave your luggage at the hotel reception if you can't find a flight until the evening.
-However, we highly recommend spending a couple of extra days here so that you can make the most of Hong Kong.
-If you're interested, we can help you book additional accommodation (subject to availability).
+• 12 - Hong Kong There are no activities planned for the today, and you're free to leave at any time.
+It's highly recommended that you spend a couple of extra days here so that you can make the most of Hong Kong.
+If you would like to book additional accommodation, just get in touch with your booking agent ahead of time.

 • The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.